The Wong Halves System for Card Counting

 In addition, the need for converting the running count into a true count leads to even more complications.
 This is where the main weakness of the system remains - if it is not used perfectly, it is not as efficient as it should be.
 In fact, it could lead to financial ruin if applied by a less experienced player who makes small mistakes occasionally, bets large sums, and does not follow the basic strategy for blackjack.

-Overall, the Wong Halves System is a great option for experienced, highly skilled blackjack players who are looking for the ultimate method for gaining an advantage over the casino or simply want a challenge.
-Many professional gamblers even avoid the method and prefer counting under classic and much simpler systems such as the Hi-Lo or the KO count.
+Overall, the Wong Halves System is a great option for experienced, highly skilled blackjack players who are looking for the ultimate way to gain an advantage over the casino or who simply want a challenge.
+Many professional gamblers still avoid the method and prefer using classic, much simpler systems such as the Hi-Lo or the KO count.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.